dotnet/docs/docs/framework/wcf/feature-details/how-to-replace-the-wcf-url-reservation-with-a-restricted-reservation.md

 3. If the reservation is deleted successfully, the following message is displayed. **URL reservation successfully deleted**

 ## Creating a New Security Group and New Restricted URL Reservation
- To replace the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] URL reservation with a restricted reservation you must first create a new security group.
+ To replace the WCF URL reservation with a restricted reservation you must first create a new security group.
 You can do this in one of two ways: from a command prompt or from the computer management console.
 You only have to do one.

 #### To create a new security group from a command prompt